 I rent out a gorgeous studio on peerspace and enlist my friend to be photographer for the day.
-I pay him with copious amounts of coffee and Thai food, and we have a fun trial photoshoot for the website.
+I pay him with copious amounts of coffee and Thai food (and money, of course!
+Support fellow creatives!) and we have a fun trial photoshoot for the website.

 And just like that - summer is over.
 I pack up all the samples I've collected over the summer and move back to my school apartment.